GfSE/SpecIF/documentation/03_SpecIF_JSON-Schema.md

 ## Files

 SpecIF allows - beside the usage of JSON - the storage of native files as additional data.
-For that purpose, the SpecIF-schema defines a data structure to describe and manage these files.
+For that purpose, the SpecIF schema defines a data structure to describe and manage these files.
-The data structure contains an URL value to define the access path to the file.
+The data structure contains an URL value to define the file's access path.
-The URL can be defined absolute or relative to the SpecIF data where the file description is included.
+The URL can be defined absolute or relative to the SpecIF data, where the file description is included.
-If the URL is missing, the title applies.
+If the URL is missing, the title applies as access path.

 ```json
 {